NAMES YOU SHOULD KNOW

 Greet Rufus, a choice man in the Lord, also his mother and mine.

-If you read names in the Bible like this raise your hand!
-Yup!
-I thought so.
+If you read names in the Bible like this, raise your hand!
+I thought you might.
 I’m not alone!

-BUT when I studied Roman’s Chapter 16 this time and came to the list of so many odd names I decided to see if I could find out more about the real people behind the names.
-They must be of worth if God had Paul pen them in his letter.
+But when I studied Roman’s Chapter 16 this time and came to the list of so many odd names, I decided to see if I could find out more about the real people behind the names.
+They must be of worth knowing if God had Paul pen them in his letter, right?

 Oh, a whole ancient word was laid out for me!
 So interesting!

-First I was so impressed that during an age of difficult travel and no modern conveniences like internet and phones Paul was able to know and keep up with the lives of so many people.
+First, I was so impressed that during an age of difficult travel and no modern conveniences like the internet and phones, Paul was able to know and keep up with the lives of so many people.
 He knew them.
-And many he never met face to face.
+And many he had never met face to face.

-His letter writing skills really put me to shame!
-But not only that, Paul in other books of the Bible he was privileged to write, often says how he was praying for the saints.
+His letter-writing skills really put me to shame!
+Not only that, but in other books of the Bible he was privileged to write, Paul often says how he was praying for the saints.
 These very people.

-Take Phoebe for example (v1 and 2).
+Take Phoebe, for example (v1 and 2).
 First of all, I was impressed she was mentioned.
-The Bible gives not only mention but accolades to females in a very male-dominated society.
-Phoebe was a deaconess or servant of the church in Cenchrea, an eastern port in Corinth in Greece.
+The Bible gives not only mention but also accolades to females in a very male-dominated society.
+Phoebe was a deaconess or servant of the church in Cenchrea, an eastern port in Corinth, Greece.

 She was a businesswoman and a devout follower of the Lord Jesus Christ.
 I call her a covert Christian and love this idea.
 Yes, she was a businesswoman, probably in textiles, but she was a businesswoman while she was a servant of the Lord.
 Her primary goal was to serve and glorify God.
 That is what I want to be!